 - The majority of those members of Park Square Barristers who participated in the survey attended state secondary education

-- Almost half of Park Square Barristers’ members who attended university were the first generation in their family to do so
+- Nearly half of Park Square Barristers’ members who attended university were the first generation in their family to do so

-When comparing Park Square Barristers with the Bar Standards Board Report on Diversity at the Bar, Autumn 2014, we are in line with the national picture:
+When comparing Park Square Barristers with the Bar Standards Board Report on Diversity at the Bar, we are above the national average in relation to:

 Practising barristers disclosing as Black/minority ethnic (BME)